HeisenbugLtd/msg_passing/README.md

-Mailboxes are bi-directional, the can be exported/imported by any task, no matter if they are receiving or sending and they can be used by multiple tasks each (i.e. you can have 2 tasks sending to the same mailbox, and 5 receivers).
+Mailboxes are bi-directional, the can be exported/imported by any task, no matter if they are receiving or sending and they can be used by multiple tasks each (e.g. you can have 2 tasks sending to the same mailbox, and 5 receivers).

 Of course, there should only be one mailbox object declared, so only one task can "own" the mailbox.
-You just should agree on a pattern.
+You just should agree on which one.
+The recommended pattern is that the server (i.e. Reader task) which processes the messages owns the mailbox.

-If you need two-way communication between tasks, you need two mailboxes.
-One for sending, one for receiving for each task.
-Don't forget that in that case you may run into deadlocks, having cycles in the mailbox communication should always be carefully reviewed.
+If you need two-way communication between tasks, you need two mailboxes, of course, otherwise a task would end up sending messages to itself.
+Don't forget that in that case you may run into deadlocks, having cycles in the mailbox communication should be avoided and at the very least very carefully reviewed.

 ## Compatibility